Disclaimer: Don't own them!

 "An' I'm still here, chere.
 As I told y', I'm de same dat chased y' day an' night an' struggled t' earn yer trust.
 An' I know I lost it when I left but… we've got a chance now, de one we always yearned for, don't y' remember?"

 The hallway seemed even narrower at this hour of the night, so gloomy and lacking of fresh air that you could think the walls were to crush you at any moment.
-Remy pushed the door open and came in, taking care Rogue's legs wouldn't collide against the door frame; next, he closed the door with his knee, quietly so she wouldn't wake up, and made his way through the room, making a mental map of the place not to stumble across anything as his eyes got used to the darkness.
+Remy pushed the door open and came in, making sure Rogue's feet wouldn't collide against the door frame; next, he pushed the door closed with his knee, quietly so she wouldn't wake up, and made his way through the room, making a mental map of the place not to stumble across anything as his eyes got used to the darkness.

-He thought she felt so light in his arms, and a part of him wanted to keep here just like that a little longer, like it'd keep them from loosing each other once more.
-But there it was the green bed, outstanding among the grey atmosphere; he placed her there gently, and as her head reached the pillow's soft texture, she stretched and twisted and mumbled something he couldn't figure out, but then stayed quiet again.
+He thought she felt so light in his arms, and a part of him wanted to keep her just like that a little longer, like it'd keep them from losing each other once more.
+But there was the green bed, outstanding among the grey atmosphere; he placed her there gently, and as her head reached the pillow's soft texture, she stretched and twisted and mumbled something he couldn't figure out, but then stayed quiet again.

 With his arms hanging at both sides of him, he just stared at her for a few moments, not knowing exactly what to do now, or even what to think about all of this.
 It was so contradictory to bring back to his mind the events of the previous hour, and then to see her face, her closed eyes, just as he remembered them from the many times he sneaked in her bedroom in the middle of the night only to watch her generally uneasy sleep, or that time she fell asleep on his shoulder while watching a movie in the living room.
 Since he saw her arriving with the groceries' bag in the afternoon, this is the closest she'd looked from the way she used to be, from the way he'd imagined her every pointless day during these two years.